daanvancamp/gomoku-AI/README.md

   **fixed an issue: Like you see on the image.
 It's the turn of Black.
   ![image](https://github.com/user-attachments/assets/46c63a9a-af7f-4f0a-9cf3-2bf9f56af9ac)

   You could always win when you started from the ends and made your way to the middle.
 The model sometimes didn't block it.
 It turned out that it was the result of a small bug in the overruling.**

   fixed a few general bugs
-  **big performance and stability improvements, the GUI won't crash ever.
-If it does, please report that.** added more info in the define tab
+  **big performance and stability improvements, the GUI won't crash anymore.
+If it does, please report that.**

+  added more info in the define tab fixed some crash issues and bugs buttons and labels are now grayed out instead of invisible restructured code, added class to save model stats added more stats to tab 4 rewrited modelmanager class

+  released version 1.1

 issues:

+There are no issues at the moment.

 roadmap(in descending priority):

 -We are working on integrating the two programs.
-We will integrate them when they are both stable.
+We will integrate them when the recognition is stable.

 -coming soon, but it's done as of right now.

-Note: the project is still under development.
-Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
-The project will hopefully be finished in april of 2025, so you can expect a complete version ultimately then, but it could be done earlier. **The stable version doesn't contain all latest features, but you can download it from the releases tab.** Right now, it is version 1.0.
-An executable will be release every few weeks.

 developped by:
 daanvancamp & wimnevelsteen